 The mesmerizing Wild Lights showcases massive sparkling light displays of iconic landmarks, from Paris’ Eiffel Tower to the Egyptian Pyramids.
 Here you can follow a scenic one-way trail and view thousands of impressive, illuminated lanterns.

 The event takes place from late October to early January in the evenings.
-It opens from 5:00 pm to 10:00 pm during October to November and from 4:00 pm to 9:00 in December and January.
+It opens from 5:00 pm to 10:00 pm from October to November and from 4:00 pm to 9:00 in December and January.
 The Wild Lights is closed on Christmas Eve, Christmas Day, and St. Stephen’s Day.

 Tip: For more sparkling light displays, check out the Dublin Winter Lights as it transforms the city into a dreamy destination in the wintertime.
 It features thousands of sparkling lights in 21 locations throughout the city that remain on until January 1st.